l30nard0/mif/doc/readme.txt

 1. Architecture Overview and Implementation Details
 ---------------------------------------------------
-MIF-pvdman is a client-side component for IPv6 network auto-configuration based on multiple provisioning domains (PvDs), as described in RFC 6418 and RFC 7556 (https://tools.ietf.org/html/rfc6418, https://tools.ietf.org/html/rfc7556).
+PvD-manager is a client-side component for IPv6 network auto-configuration based on multiple provisioning domains (PvDs), as described in RFC 6418 and RFC 7556 (https://tools.ietf.org/html/rfc6418, https://tools.ietf.org/html/rfc7556).
-MIF-pvdman is orthogonal to existing system, which means it does not interfere with regular network behavior: none of the services and settings used by Network Manager and similar components are not changed nor affected.
+PvD-manager is orthogonal to existing system, which means it does not interfere with regular network behavior: none of the services and settings used by Network Manager and similar components are not changed nor affected.

 PvDs are implemented through Linux network namespaces.
-For each coherent PvD information set received on the network interface, MIF-pvdman creates a separate network namespace and configures received network parameters within that namespace.
+For each coherent PvD information set received on the network interface, PvD-manager creates a separate network namespace and configures received network parameters within that namespace.
 Since each network namespace uses separate IP stack which is isolated from other namespaces, potentially conflicting network parameters received from different network providers can safely coexist on a single host.
-MIF-pvdman manages only those newly created namespaces associated with the PvDs and their network settings and leaves the default network namespace intact.
+PvD-manager manages only those newly created namespaces associated with the PvDs and their network settings and leaves the default network namespace intact.
 That way, all the existing network management components, such as Network Manager, continue to